Posters & Publications

 - SERENITY I: Sublingual Dexmedetomidine for the Treatment of Acute Agitation in Adults With Schizophrenia or Schizoaffective Disorder: A Randomized Placebo-Controlled Trial

-- SERENITY II: Sublingual Dexmedetomidine for the Treatment of Acute Agitation in Adults With Schizophrenia or Schizoaffective Disorder: A Randomized Placebo-Controlled Trial
+- SERENITY II: Sublingual Dexmedetomidine for the Treatment of Acute Agitation in Adults With Bipolar Disorders: A Randomized Placebo-Controlled Trial

 - Agitation Associated with Schizophrenia or Bipolar Disorder: Sublingual Dexmedetomidine Film Efficacy by Baseline Agitation Level: Psych Congress 2023